google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 ---

-# What do the following regex patterns match?
+# What Do the Following Regex Patterns Match?

 <!--
 And we have just scratched the surface of regular expressions.
 Regular expressions are a language of their own that just happens to have support in Python.
-Entire large books have been written about regular expressions.
+Entire lengthy books have been written about regular expressions.
 You'll definitely want to dig more into the features available to you.

 But first, let's look at some sample expressions.
 -->

 ---

-# What do the following regex patterns match?
+# What Do the Following Regex Patterns Match?

 ## `'.*machine\slearning.*'`